Danielmontesgil/Exercims-Solutions/csharp/dominoes/README.md

 ## Performance

-You can go to ..dominoesBenchmark folder and will find a benchmark done using [BenchmarkDotNet][].
+You can go to .dominoesBenchmark folder and will find a benchmark done using [BenchmarkDotNet][].
 Also you can find the complete results in
 BenchmarkDotNet.Artifacts folder.

 ![img.png](img.png)